TonyZong-Darzin/code-review/README.md

 ### 5. Request reviewers

 Go to `Reviewers` and select users from the list to review your PR.
+Note that you must have at least one approving review in order to proceed merging the PR.

 <img src="./images/select-reviewer.png" width="820px"/>